bjjonswold/Lab10PerfectionistPancakes/README.md

 # Step 2: Coding orderUp(totalNum, orders)
 Now it’s your turn!
 Write a function that takes in the initial number of orders and a list of orders (this will be a list of strings) and then RECURSIVELY adds each order to a string as: “Order #_, your order of _ pancakes is up!\n".

 To break this function down into human actions, you start as a waiter.
-You take the orders of a bunch of different customers and all of those orders are on your piece of paper: orders.
-Now, you want to hand these orders off to the cook one at a time and you want to make them easier to read.
-Right now, your orders are written with every pancake the person ordered on one line, but you want to separate them into bulletins.
-We can do this with the separateOrders() function.
-So, you'll want to make a new piece of paper (or variable) and separate the first order in your list of orders (or orders[0]).
+- You take the orders of a bunch of different customers and all of those orders are on your piece of paper: the orders parameter.
+- Now, you want to hand these orders off to the cook one at a time and you want to make them easier to read.
+Right now, your orders are written with every pancake the person ordered on one line, but you want to separate them into bullet points.
+- We can do this with the separateOrders() function.
+So, you'll want to make a new piece of paper (or variable) and separate the first order in your list of orders (or orders\[0\]).
 Now that you have the order nicely formatted, you can send it to the cook.
-The cook (and you) must flip the pancakes upside down using onePlateToAnother().
-The cook will then hand the pancakes off to you, and you now must call out that the order is ready.
-To get the order number, we want to subtract the number of orders left (or len(orders)) from totalNum and add 1 to the result.
-Now we must add our recursion.
+- The cook (and you) must flip the pancakes upside down using onePlateToAnother() with the order you just gave them.
+- The cook will then hand the pancakes off to you, and you now must call out that the order is ready.
+- To get the order number, we want to subtract the number of orders left (or len(orders)) from totalNum, or the original number/length of orders you started with, and add 1 to the result.
+- Now we must add our recursion.
 You'll want to add another call to orderUp() and remove the order you just finished from the list of orders for your order parameter.
-Your base case should be when you have run out of orders to look at.
+- Your base case should be when you have run out of orders to serve.

 For Example, for
 ```python